x-vin/covidcures/docs/src/homeopathic.md

 [Q Aspidosperma][10]

 ### Objective:
-Increase blood oxygen levels
+Increase blood oxygen levels.

 ### System:
-Homeopathy
+Homeopathy.

 ### Can be used alongside other allopathic treatments:
-Presumably
+Presumably.

 ### Status of authorisation:
-Conventional homeopathy drug, recommended by physicians
+Conventional homeopathy drug, recommended by physicians.

 ### Protocol and treatment approach:
 **When oxygen level falls, drink a solution of 20 drops of Aspidosperma Q in 1/4 to 1 cup of water, and oxygen level in the blood would rise immediately.
 Could be drunk  about three times a day to maintain oxygen levels.**

 Aspidosperma is very well indicated for asthma and conditions of the lower respiratory tract.
-Doctors also recommend it to loosen chest congestion and as a respiratory tract stimulant
+Doctors also recommend it to loosen chest congestion and as a respiratory tract stimulant.

 **The medicine is sourced from Quebracho**, an evergreen tree native to South America that grows up to 30 meters.

 Aspidosperma Q - is one of the best remedies for COPD (Chronic obstructive pulmonary disease, a chronic inflammatory lung disease) and it is considered a tonic for lungs.
 Aspidosperma removes temporary obstruction to the oxidation of blood by stimulating respiratory centers.
-Another guiding symptom is want of breath during exertion
+Another guiding symptom is want of breath during exertion.

 Aspidosperma is considered as the digitalis of lungs.
 Removes temporary obstruction to the oxidation of the blood by stimulating respiratory centers, increasing oxidation and excretion of carbonic acid.
 It is very useful for cardiac asthma.

 ### Outcome:
-Increased blood oxygen levels
+Increased blood oxygen levels.

 ### Significant side effects:
 None known.
 However it is recommended to use the medication under the guidance of a competent homeopath.

 ### Price:
 Rs.
-90-200 online
+90-200 online.

 ### Suggested suppliers:
    - [homeomart.com: Aspidosperma Quebracho Homeopathy Mother Tincture Q][11] (INR 310)